-Term Definition: Smart growth covers a range of development, land use planning and conservation strategies that help prote environment and make our communities more attractive, economically stronger, and more socially diverse.
-Smart grow development is town-centered, transit and pedestrian oriented, and has a greater mix of housing, commercial and retai preserves open space and many other environmental amenities. r th Smart Sites Definition: Internet-based program to market land the state has an interest in developing.
-A "smart sites" database sho meaningful information on site characteristics, as well as federal, state, and local incentives available for redevelopmer Societal Cost Test Definition: A variation of the total resource cost test that includes monetized effects of externalities benefits and may us discount rate that is lower than that used in the total resource cost test. e a "social" Societal Net Benefit Definition: The result of subtracting the total costs to society of a program or policy from the total benefits to society.
-Source Reduction Definition: Source Reduction refers to any change in the design, manufacture, purchase, or use of materials or product packaging) to reduce their amount or toxicity before they become municipal solid waste.
-Source reduction also refers to products or materials. · •
+Definition: Smart growth covers a range of development, land use planning and conservation strategies that help protect our natural environment and make our communities more attractive, economically stronger, and more socially diverse.
+Smart growth development is town-centered, transit and pedestrian oriented, and has a greater mix of housing, commercial and retail uses.
+It also preserves open space and many other environmental amenities.

+Smart Sites

+Definition: Internet-based program to market land the state has an interest in developing.
+A "smart sites" database should include meaningful information on site characteristics, as well as federal, state, and local incentives available for redevelopment.

+Societal Cost Test

+Definition: A variation of the total resource cost test that includes monetized effects of externalities benefits and may use a "social" discount rate that is lower than that used in the total resource cost test.

+Societal Net Benefit

+Definition: The result of subtracting the total costs to society of a program or policy from the total benefits to society.

+Source Reduction

+Definition: Source Reduction refers to any change in the design, manufacture, purchase, or use of materials or products (including packaging) to reduce their amount or toxicity before they become municipal solid waste.
+Source reduction also refers to the reuse of products or materials.